 The effort to open the Saint Louis Crisis Nursery began in 1983 when the Junior League of Saint Louis (JLSL) instituted a research committee in the area of child abuse.
 They found and focused on the three most prevalent needs: networking, education and a crisis nursery.

 In 1985, the JLSL made the development of a crisis nursery its primary goal.
 They secured Deaconess Hospital (now Forest Park Hospital) as the site for the Crisis Nursery.
-A United Way Research and Development Grant and a JLSL Grant were among the first sources for funds.
+A United Way Research and Development Grant and a JLSL Grant were among the first sources of funds.

 The Coalition of 100 Black Women joined the collaborative effort in February of 1986.
-They committed to providing educational resources to assist in structuring programs for children, training staff, participating on the Saint Louis Crisis Nursery's Board of Directors and developing a referral system.
+They committed to providing educational resources to assist in structuring programs for children, training staff, participating in the Saint Louis Crisis Nursery's Board of Directors and developing a referral system.

 On July 21, 1986, SLCN opened its doors for the first child.
 Due to the growing need in our community, SLCN began focusing efforts on opening a second facility.
 In May 1991, the St. Louis Crisis Nursery North opened at Metropolitan Medical Center North and in June 1992, Crisis Nursery Saint Charles opened in a house owned by and located next to Saint Joseph Health Center in Saint Charles.
 St. Louis Crisis Nursery North relocated to the grounds of Christian Hospital in August 1994.

 2006 was a big year for the Nursery!
 A fourth Crisis Nursery location was opened located in St. Charles in partnership with the Community & Children's Resource Board of St. Charles County.
 Also in 2006, the Crisis Nursery opened two Outreach Centers - one in St. Charles County and one in St. Louis City.

 In 2010, the Crisis Nursery expanded bed space and moved our St. Louis City location funding from the CENTENE Foundation.
 The Centene Center can service up to 14 children per night.